migibert/pynetlib/README.md

 - device discovery via `ip addr list`
 - address addition via `ip addr add <address> dev <device>`
 - address deletion via `ip addr del <address> dev <device>
+- device ability via `ip link set <DEVICE> up`
+- device disability via `ip link set <DEVICE> down`

+Make sure to run the scripts using this library with a user that can perform these operations.

 ## Installation
 Pynet is not yet available on Pypi so it has to be installed from git repo: `pip install git+https://github.com/migibert/pynet.git`